ACM-CCS-2026/CfP/cfp.md

 + [Analyzing PDFs like Binaries: Adversarially Robust PDF Malware Analysis via Intermediate Representation and Language Model](https://arxiv.org/pdf/2506.17162) is primarily focused on the definition of a more robust malware detection system (Software Security Track)
 + [Securely Training Decision Trees Efficiently](https://dl.acm.org/doi/pdf/10.1145/3658644.3670268), which is primarily focused on privacy-preserving ML with a heavy cryptographic component (Applied Cryptography)

-__Security/Privacy of Machine Learning:__ If your work directly addresses the security or privacy of ML itself, the Machine Learning and Security track may be appropriate, provided the contribution has practical relevance to realistic ML systems.
+__Security and Privacy of Machine Learning:__ If your work directly addresses the security or privacy of ML itself, the Machine Learning and Security track may be appropriate, provided the contribution has practical relevance to realistic ML systems.
 This must also be stated in the Track Justification Statement, clarifying the authors' decision not to submit to a domain-specific track (e.g., Web Security, Software Security).

 Relevant work investigates novel attacks (e.g., data poisoning, backdoors, adversarial examples, prompt injection, model inversion, membership inference) or defenses (e.g., attack detection, secure training methods, post-attack forensics) throughout the ML lifecycle under plausible threat models that could occur in practice, not based on unrealistic assumptions or unlikely scenarios.

-All papers submitted to this track must provide a threat model that clearly articulates the (i) envisioned attacker(s), (ii) threat surfaces (e.g., system components including but not limited to the underlying machine learning algorithm), (iii) generality (e.g., demonstrating that the attack is not limited to a specific model but generalizes across model architectures or families.), and (iv) practicality of the attack. __If the authors believe they still fit the "Machine Learning and Security" track without the need for a threat model, they need to explicitly justify this in the Track Justification Statement.__
+All papers submitted to this track must provide a threat model that clearly articulates the (i) envisioned attacker(s), (ii) threat surfaces (e.g., system components including but not limited to the underlying machine learning algorithm), (iii) generality (e.g., demonstrating that the attack is not limited to a specific model but generalizes across model architectures or families.), and (iv) practicality of the attack. __If the authors believe they still fit the "Security and Privacy of Machine Learning" track without the need for a threat model, they need to explicitly justify this in the Track Justification Statement.__

 The paper evaluation needs to be linked to the threat model and scenario motivating the paper.
 Strong submissions produce generalizable contributions such as frameworks for risk assessment, attack patterns that generalize across models, systematic problem characterizations, or principled defenses with clear justification.
 Papers that present collections of examples or trial-and-error probes, or approaches lacking methodical rigor, will be considered out of scope.